-Reminder: Checking for vaccination status applies only to attendees ages 12 years and older.
-Effective November 1, 2021, operators must begin cross-checking photo identification and proof of vaccination or negative COVID-19 test results.
-Cross-checking of photo ID applies only to attendees ages 18 years and older.
+Checking for vaccination status applies only to attendees ages 5 years and older.
+Operators are required to cross-check photo identification and proof of vaccination or negative COVID-19 test results for attendees ages 18 years and older.
 Businesses subject to the Health Officer Order must check for two things: